9 signs of a malicious download

 3. Websites that ask you to install software

-It's the rare website that asks you to install an app or a plugin to enjoy its content.
+It's the rare website that asks you to install an app or a plug in to enjoy its content.
 Most often the site has either been created or modified by hackers to trick you into installing software.
 Want to stay uninfected?
 Don’t install software from websites unless you're 100 percent sure the software is needed and is a legitimate product.

 This includes Java, Adobe Acrobat, and Flash.
 Be especially suspicious if you know you’ve already installed what is ostensibly required -- and absolutely reject the install if the link doesn’t point to the legitimate vendor’s website.
 Legitimate vendors do not let other websites install their software.
 (The exceptions are legitimate proxy sites such as Download.com.)